Error-resilient Reversal of Quantum Chaotic Dynamics Enabled by Scramblons

 \

 \

-\textbf{Acknowledgements} This work is supported by Innovation Program for Quantum Science and Technology 2021ZD0302005 (H.Z.), 2024ZD0300101 (P.Z.), and 2021ZD0303205 (X.P.), National Natural Science Foundation of China No.~12488301 (H.Z.), No.~U23A6004 (H.Z.), No.~12374477 (P.Z.), No.~12261160569 (X.P.), the Shanghai Rising-Star Program under grant number 24QA2700300 (P.Z.), and the XPLORER Prize (H.Z. and X.P.).
-We thank experimental assistance from the Instruments Center for Physical Science, University of Science and Technology of China. \textbf{Data and Code Availability} The raw NMR experimental data and all codes are available at \cite{zhou_2025_15662434}.
+\textit{Acknowledgements}---This work is supported by Quantum Science and Technology-National Science and Technology Major Project 2021ZD0302005 (H.Z.), 2024ZD0300101 (P.Z.), and 2021ZD0303205 (X.P.), National Natural Science Foundation of China No.~12488301 (H.Z.), No.~U23A6004 (H.Z.), No.~12374477 (P.Z.), No.~12261160569 (X.P.), the Shanghai Rising-Star Program under grant number 24QA2700300 (P.Z.), and the XPLORER Prize (H.Z. and X.P.).
+We thank experimental assistance from the Instruments Center for Physical Science, University of Science and Technology of China. \textit{Data Availability}---The data that support the findings of this study are available at Zenodo (https://doi.org/10.5281/zenodo.16142455)~\cite{code_zenodo}.
+Further data are available from the corresponding authors upon reasonable request.